 Industrial UsesThis type of plasma is generally used in a manufacturing environment.
 Plastic or metal are treated with plasma and then bonded to a handle or other apparatus.

 For printing, treated plastic, Teflon or metal can be printed on, and the ink will permanently bond to the material.

 With the frequency settings and pressures used for surface treatment, the plasma is only able to change the surface of the material.
 The effects are observed on a region only several molecular layers deep and the bulk properties of the material are unchanged.

 Printing on untreated plastic or Teflon results in a poor quality finish and excessive amounts of ink failing to adhere to the surface.
 Creating a mess both at the time of printing and in the future when the product is handled.

 Gases Used for Surface ModificationIn order to get the bonding or printability that is desired, it is important to use the correct gas in the plasma equipment.
 We have a vast array of experience with plasma chemistry, and we can help you with your particular project.

 Hydrogen is used for Teflon products, while nitrogen is often mixed in to create a custom blend of hydrogen and nitrogen gas.
 Oxygen is generally used for plastic products.
 To treat metal we generally add argon to prevent oxidation.

 Oxygen and Argon are often used for plasma surface modification.
-Both gases are cheap to purchase, and oxygen can be produced on site from ambient air with an oxygen generator.
+Both gases are inexpensive to purchase, and oxygen can be produced on site from ambient air with an oxygen generator.
 Argon or hydrogen may be purchased from a local supplier.

 All of our plasma cleaning systems are able to run nearly any gas or any combination of gases.
 Our larger plasma systems are available with up to 5 gas inputs.